Preprod-Labs/DIY-DeepLearning-NN-PyTorch/prompts.md

-# Deep Learning with PyTorch Prompts
+# DIY Deep Learning with PyTorch Prompts

 ## Introduction to Deep Learning